ovh/docs/pages/cloud/dedicated/kernel_update/guide.en-gb.md

 > [!primary]
 >
-> You can refer to your distribution’s vendor’s website to verify if the new version of the kernel is patched to protect you against the Meltdown and Spectrum vulnerabilities.
+> You can refer to the website of your distribution’s vendor to verify if the new version of the kernel is patched to protect you against the Meltdown and Spectrum vulnerabilities.
 >
-> If needed, there are a number of tools (for example this one: <https://github.com/speed47/spectre-meltdown-checker>) that identify if the kernel being used is vulnerable or not.
+> If necessary, there are a number of tools (for example this one: <https://github.com/speed47/spectre-meltdown-checker>) that identify if the kernel being used is vulnerable or not.
 >
 > **OVH cannot guarantee the reliability of any third-party tools and these tools should be used at your own risk. **
 >